Select Page

 Why is the State Education Convention always in Milwaukee?

-The Wisconsin Center in Milwaukee is the only facility large enough in Wisconsin to accommodate all of the State Education Convention breakout sessions, general sessions and exhibit hall under one roof.
+The Baird Center in Milwaukee is the only facility large enough in Wisconsin to accommodate all of the State Education Convention breakout sessions, general sessions and exhibit hall under one roof.
 In addition, Milwaukee is the only city with enough hotel rooms within walking distance of the convention center for the State Education Convention.
 If we held the convention in any other city in Wisconsin, including Madison, Green Bay or Wisconsin Dells, multiple venues would need to be utilized, which would necessitate shuttling services for the various sessions, and many attendees would need to stay at hotels up to several miles away from the convention site(s).

 Wisconsin State Education Convention